bootstrap-vue/bootstrap-vue/docs/components/table/README.md

     });
 }
 ```

+## Pagination
+`<b-table>` supports built in pagination of item data.
+You can control how many
+reords are displayed at a time by setting the `per-page` prop to the maximum
+number of rows you would like displayed, and use the `current-page` prop
+to specify which page to display (starting from page `1`).
+If you set `current-page`
+to a value larger than the computed number of pages, then no rows will be shown.

+You can use the [`<b-pagination>`](/docs/components/pagination) component in
+conjuction with `<b-table>` for providing control over pagination.

+## `v-model` binding
+If you bind a variable to the `v-model` prop, the contents of this variable will
+be the currently disaplyed item records (zero based index, up to `page-size` - 1).
+This variable (the `value` prop) should usually be treated as readonly.

+The records within the v-model are a filtered/paginated shallow copy of `items`, and
+hence any changes to a record's properties in the v-model will be reflected in
+the original `items` array (except when `items` is set to a provider function).
+Deleting a record from the v-model will **not** remove the record from the
+original items array.

+**Note:** *Do not bind any value directly to the `value` prop.
+Use the `v-model` binding.*

 ## Using Items Provider Functions
 As mentioned under the [**Items**](#items-record-data-) prop section, it is possible to use a function to provide
 the row data (items), by specifying a function reference via the `items` prop.